-CTE Standards and Banahmarks CTE Standards and Benchmarks 29.06.06 List precautions and safety factors in handling fecal samples including personal protection equipment.
+CTE S Standards and Benchmarks 29.06.06 List precautions and safety factors in handling fecal samples including personal protection equipment.
 29.07 Examine radiology, electrocardiogram and ultrasound imaging techniques and safety.
 29.07.01 Discuss restrictions from radiation exposure for pregnant women and minors.
 29.07.02 Explain what a dosimeter badge does and who wears it and when.
 29.07.03 Describe the area of exposure in the radiology room including direct beam and scatter radiation.
 29.07.04 Explain the correct use of personal protection equipment including lead-shielded gowns, lead gloves, lead thyroid shield, lead glasses, and other lead protective wear.
 29.07.05 Explain methods of restraint for positioning for radiographs including chemical restraint.
 29.07.06 Explain the proper handling of radiographic film including safe light use.
 29.07.07 Demonstrate the appropriate labeling of a radiograph including date, patient. name, view or side of patient, machine settings, and film developing 29.07.08 Maintain radiograph log and filing of films.
 29.07.09 Explain how digital radiography differs from film.
-29.08 Describe the process for handling a suspected rabies patient, and the process for other deceased animals.
-29.08.01 List the common species which may transmit rabies to humans.
-29.08.02 Explain the methods of transmission of rabies to animals and humans.
-29.08.03 List the symptoms associated with rabies.
-29.08.04 Explain the proper safety measures to follow when handling an animal suspected of having rabies.
-29.08.05 Explain the procedure for euthanasia suitable as an explanation for a pet owner.
-29.08.06 Discuss the grief process that an owner may experience on the loss of the pet.
-29.08.07 Discuss the importance of presenting the body of the pet in a respectful and empathetic way.
-30.0 Describe internal and external parasites and control methods.
-The student will be able to: 30.01 Set up fecal flotations or centrifuged fecal samples 30.02 Identify ectoparasites fleas, ticks, lice, and mites and explain the life cycle and treatment and prevention methods

-CTE Standards and Benchmarks 30.03 Identify ova of endoparasites roundworms, hookworms, whipworms, strongyles and explain the life cycle and treatment and prevention methods 30.04 Identify adult endoparasites roundworms, hookworms, whipworms, strongyles and heartworms 30.05 Identify giardia and coccidia in fecal samples 30.06 Identify tapeworm segments in fecal sample or on pet
+30.0 Describe the process for handling a suspected rabies patient, and the process for other deceased animals.
+30.01 List the common species which may transmit rabies to humans.
+30.02 Explain the methods of transmission of rabies to animals and humans.
+30.03 List the symptoms associated with rabies.
+30.04 Explain the proper safety measures to follow when handling an animal suspected of having rabies.
+31.0 Describe internal and external parasites and control methods.
+The student will be able to: 31.01 Set up fecal flotations or centrifuged fecal samples.
+31.02 Identify ectoparasites fleas, ticks, lice, and mites; explain the life cycle, treatment, and prevention methods.
+31.03 Identify ova of endoparasites roundworms, hookworms, whipworms, strongyles;explain the life cycle, treatment, and prevention methods 31.04 Identify adult endoparasites roundworms, hookworms, whipworms, strongyles and heartworms.
+31.05 Identify giardia and coccidia in fecal samples.